js12770/hw6-MyHomework/README.md

 * Part of User Administration Control

 #### Install
-* Try to use `mongorestore` to import test data into MongoDB, from file test, if you would like to.
+* Try to use `mongorestore` to import test data into MongoDB, from data_dump, if you would like to.